 ADF’s wide range of programs include:

-A six-and-a-half week series of performances and residencies by major established companies and emerging artists from around the world.
+A five-and-a-half week series of performances and residencies by major established companies and emerging artists from around the world.

 - ADF has supported, commissioned, and helped launch the careers of choreographers such as Martha Graham, Merce Cunningham, Paul Taylor, Twyla Tharp, Alvin Ailey, Bill T. Jones, Mark Morris, Meredith Monk, Pilobolus, Trisha Brown, Donald McKayle, Martha Clarke, Eiko and Koma, Ronald K. Brown, John Jasperse, Shen Wei, Tatiana Baganova, and Rosie Herrera, among others, most of whom continue to present work at ADF.

 - ADF has co-commissioned or co-presented works with the John F. Kennedy Center for the Performing Arts, Lincoln Center for the Performing Arts, the Baryshnikov Arts Center, the Adrienne Arsht Center for the Performing Arts, the North Carolina Museum of Art, North Carolina State University, the Nasher Museum of Art at Duke University, the North Carolina Dance Festival, and Motorco Music Hall.

 THE ADF SCHOOL IS… a training site for those who want to perform, create, research, and build lifelong connections.
 For over eight decades, it has been a career-defining destination for dancers around the world.
 ADF provides the critical meeting ground for vibrant, diverse dancing bodies to mobilize, align, and become the leaders our society needs us to be.